empathielabs/jupyter-docker/README.md

 # jupyter-docker
-how to setup your Jupyter notebook to use the environment within a Docker container
+how to setup your Jupyter notebook to use the environment within a Docker container on a remote virtual machine (ie with GPUs) and use the notebook locally

 ```
 sudo docker build -t myjupyter .